BlEmoRe/workshop/content/en/Call for papers/index.md

 ---

-## First Workshop on Generalizability of Emotion Recognition from EEG Signals at ACII’24
+## BLEMORE Workshop and Competition on Multimodal Blended Emotion Recognition at ACII’25

+Humans often experience multiple emotions simultaneously, known as blended emotions, such as feeling both sadness and anger when facing an unjust loss or happiness and surprise at a birthday party.
+However, emotion recognition research has largely focused on single emotions due to limited datasets and a lack of awareness.
+BLEMORE aims to bridge this gap by advancing the recognition of multimodal blended emotional expressions.
-The first workshop on Generalizability of Emotion Recognition from EEG Signals (EmoRec EEG) at ACII’24 is designed to improve the comparability and generalizability of EEG emotion recognition approaches.
-We invite submissions on emotion recognition from EEG signals in two tracks:
+We invite submissions on blended emotion recognition in two tracks: a challenge track and a reflection track.
-1. Challenge Track: In this track, we invite submissions addressing at least one of two well-defined EEG emotion recognition tasks.
-Submissions in this track may either have the form of a full paper (max.
-7 pages main text + 1 page optional ethics statement + unlimited references) or of a short paper (max.
-4 pages main text + 1 page references).
-   - Person-dependent task: In this task, participants will develop models that are trained and tested on the data of a specific participant.
-   - Person-independent task: Here, participants will develop approaches for EEG emotion recognition that generalize across users.
-A fixed train/test split will be used for evaluation.

-   For both tasks, we provide a comprehensive software framework for user-friendly pre-processing, training, and evaluation via the following link: https://github.com/EmotionLab/EEGain All models will be evaluated on four popular EEG emotion recognition datasets (DREAMER, MAHNOB-HCI, SEED, SEED IV). **The framework supports dataset uploading in one line of code, but you need to have downloaded the datasets first.** We have asked the owners of the datasets to promptly reply to future download requests.
+The challenge track introduces a novel dataset of multimodal emotion expressions that contains both single emotions and blended emotions conveyed with similar and varying proportions.
+This dataset is used in the challenge, which addresses the task of recognizing the relative salience of emotions in a given blend.
+Papers addressing the BLEMORE challenge should follow a pre-defined evaluation protocol.
+Submission for the reflection track should be relevant for the general topic of blended emotion recognition and may employ other datasets or problem formulations.

+1. Challenge Track: In this track, we invite submissions which utilize the challenge dataset and pre-defined evaluation metrics.
+For this challenge, we employ two main evaluation metrics:
+    -  *ACCpresence* measures whether the correct label(s) are predicted without errors.
+A correct prediction must include all present emotions while avoiding false negatives (e.g., predicting only one emotion in a blend) and false positives (e.g., predicting emotions that are not part of the label).
+    -  *ACCsalience* extends *ACCpresence* by considering the relative prominence of each emotion.
+It evaluates whether the predicted proportions reflect the correct ranking—whether the emotions are equally present or one is more dominant than the other.
+This metric applies only to blended emotions.

-2. Reflection Track: Here, we invite submissions concerned with the problem of generalizability of EEG emotion recognition.
-Both technical papers (max.
-7 pages main text + 1 page optional ethics statement + unlimited references) and position papers (max.
-2 pages main text + 1 page references) are possible.
-In contrast to the challenge track, the focus of technical papers is not to improve performance on the evaluation datasets, but to generate new insights into the problem.
-Evaluation on the challenge datasets is not required but will still be valued.
-Position papers may be concerned with all aspects pertaining to generalizability of EEG emotion recognition, including - but not limited to - evaluation protocols, data recording protocols, emotion elicitation techniques, EEG hardware considerations, and publishing bias.
+2. Reflection Track: Here, we invite submissions concerned with the general problem of blended emotion recognition.
+In contrast to the challenge track, the focus of papers is not to improve performance on the evaluation dataset, but to generate new insights into the problem.
+Evaluation on the challenge dataset is not required but will still be valued.

-**Please note that all submitted papers should be anonymized for the review process.**
+In addition, we encourage submissions in both tracks to provide information about how various blended emotions are expressed, e.g. by providing lists of predictor importance, to increase the explainability of their systems.

-## Important Dates
+### Important Dates
----
-**Submission Deadline:** ~~June 12 2024~~ June 19 2024<br>

----
-**Notification:** ~~July 14 2024~~ <br>

----
-**Workshop Day:** September 15 2024

----
+    - Paper submission deadline for workshops: 30 June 2025
+    - Workshop papers decision notification: 28 July 2025
+    - Workshop camera-ready deadline: 20 August 2025

-## Submission
+### Submission

-Papers can be submitted via ACII's [submission portal](https://easychair.org/account2/signin?l=9161489160958518132) In the portal, you will have the option to specifically submit to the workshop.
+Papers can be submitted via ACII’s [submission portal](https://easychair.org/account2/signin?l=9161489160958518132) In the portal, you will have the option to specifically submit to the workshop.
+Submissions in both tracks should following the general ACII guidelines (max.
+7 pages main text + 1 page optional ethics statement + unlimited references).
+Please note that all submitted papers should be anonymized for the review process.